MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 legacy endpoint, and may remove the apex's address records if the observed legacy traffic has fallen to negligible levels.

+## Comparison with separate RR types for AliasForm and ServiceForm

+Abstractly, functions of AliasForm and ServiceForm are independent, so it might be tempting to specify them as separate RR types.
+However, this would result in a serious performance impairment, because clients cannot rely on their recursive resolver to follow SVCB aliases (unlike CNAME).
+Thus, clients would have to issue queries for both RR types in parallel, potentially at each step of the alias chain.
+Recursive resolvers that implement the specification would, upon receipt of a ServiceForm query, emit both a ServiceForm and an AliasForm query to the authoritative.
+Thus, splitting the RR type would double, or in some cases triple, the load on clients and servers, and would not reduce implementation complexity.

 # Design Considerations and Open Issues